 What Level Of Disinfectant Will Keep Your Customers Safe?

 Keeping our customers and team members safe is the name of the game right now!
 With so many products to consider, each with its own accompanying claims, it can be complicated to know which is the best way to go.
 Using a disinfectant is the best way to eliminate sickness-causing germs, viruses, and bacteria in your workplace, but many conventional products can actually be harmful to our health and need to be handled with caution, especially around kids and those with allergies and asthma.
+In fact, daily exposure to cleaning products has been proven to be as damaging to our health as smoking a pack of cigarettes a day.
+Right!
 So how do you disinfect effectively – and safely?
 What level of disinfectant works for killing germs to ensure you’re protecting your clients and employees, without exposing them to harmful chemicals?
 Here’s what you need to know.

 Top 3 Things To Look For In A Disinfectant For Effective Disinfecting